 Make sure you take time to get to know the range of services and resources provided, so that you can take advantage of all that Harvard offers for service and trades employees.

-- The following online Harvard Benefits Orientations will help you learn more about your benefits:
+- These Harvard Benefits Enrollment Videos will help you learn more about your benefits

 - Your local HR office is a valuable source of information for employment questions.